movlan/SEI-CC-7/work/w07/d1/01-sql-intro.md

 SQL syntax is similar to the English language.

-Although SQL is fairly standard, it can vary from depending on the particular RDBMS.
-For example, the _SQLite_ RDBMS has a minimal implementation of SQL commands.
+Although SQL is fairly standard, it can vary from depending on the particular RDBMS (Relational Database Management System).
+For example, the _SQLite_ RDBMS implements fewer SQL commands than that of _PostgreSQL_.

 ### The `psql` Interactive Terminal